 What is data protection by design?

-Under the GDPR and Part 3 of the Act, you have a general obligation to implement appropriate technical and organisational measures to show that you have considered and integrated the principles of data protection into your processing activities.
+Under the UK GDPR and Part 3 of the Act, you have a general obligation to implement appropriate technical and organisational measures to show that you have considered and integrated the principles of data protection into your processing activities.

 If you are processing personal data for law enforcement purposes, you must implement these measures by default, to ensure that you only process personal data for a specified and necessary purpose.